19 Free Things to Do in Halifax

 12. Point Pleasant Park

 Point Pleasant Park is a must-see for anyone who loves nature.
 The park is a beautiful public park on the southern tip of the Halifax Peninsula.
 It is one of the most popular places for tourists to visit in the city.
 There are many different kinds of plants, flowers, and trees in the park, as well as a duck pond, a playground, and several walking paths.
-Visitors can take a walk through the park and enjoy the peaceful atmosphere, colorful flowers, and beautiful views of the Atlantic Ocean.
+Visitors can take a walk through the park and enjoy views of the woodland and the Atlantic Ocean.
+The park has 39 kilometres of easy trails.

 Hours of operation: